-Nd: YAG laser is a solid-state laser that uses Nd: YAG (Neodymium-doped Yttrium Aluminium Garnet) crystal as the active medium.
+Nd: YAG laser is a solid-state laser that uses an Nd: YAG (Neodymium-doped Yttrium Aluminium Garnet) crystal as the active medium.
 This laser typically emits light in the infrared region of the electromagnetic spectrum with a wavelength of 1064 nm, however; other wavelength emissions such as 946, 1120, 1320, and 1440 nm are also possible.
-Nd: YAG laser operates in both pulsed and continuous wave modes.
-The pulsed wave output is generated using Q-switching where a power output of 250 MW and pulse duration of 10 to 25 ns can be achieved.
+Nd: YAG lasers operate in both pulsed and continuous wave modes.
+The pulsed wave output is generated using Q-switching where a power output of up to 250 MW and pulse duration of 10 to 25 ns can be achieved.

 Privacy | Resources